dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 din_CAS254158 din_CAS254158 0 0 0 0 T T 0 0 G G G G A A A A T T C C C C C T C C 0...
 ```

 **standard map**: Written as `NAME.map`.
 The map file associated with the standard ped file.
-It is largely devoid of information, but required by some programs).
+It is largely devoid of information, but required by some programs.

 **recoded ped**: Written as `NAME.ped`.
 A ped file in which alleles are represented by 2 (major allele) and 1 (minor allele).
 The 'recoded' ped file is required for the program [Admixture](http://software.genetics.ucla.edu/admixture/).
 Example contents: